UCL/rsd-engineeringcourse/ch98rubrics/Assessment1.md

 The purpose of the report is to answer the non-coding questions below, to present your results and provide a brief description of your design choices and implementation.
 The report need not be very long or overly detailed, but should provide a succinct record of your coursework.
-The report must have a cover sheet stating your name, your student number, and the code of the module (MPHYG002).
+The report must have a cover sheet stating your name, your student number, and the code of the module (MPHYG001).
-Marks will be deducted for poorly commented and difficult to understand code at the discretion of the marker.
-It is also worth bearing in mind that most of the marks for each task are awarded for a sensible attempt even if the code does not work correctly or the final numerical outputs are incorrect.

 Submission
 ----------